Charles-wmz/WL-DeepGCN/README.md

 # WL-DeepGCN

 This is a Pytorch implementation of Deep Graph Convolutional Networks combined with weight-learning, as described in our paper.
+"DeepGCN-Based Multimodal Diagnostic Approach for Autism Spectrum Disorders" has been published by "IEEE Transactions on Neural Systems and Rehabilitation Engineering"

 ## Requirement